YTristen/SATPose/README.md

 # SATPose

 # Introduction
-By integrating existing human activity datasets ([Human3.6M](http://vision.imar.ro/human3.6m/description.php), [IntelligentCarpet](http://intcarpet.csail.mit.edu/)) and [the Functional Movement Screen (FMS) action set](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4060319/), we have designed and built a large-scale multimodal human activity dataset, the PVM (Pressure, Vision, Mocap) dataset, consisting of 21 actions, encompassing both daily activities and fitness exercises.
+The PVM (Pressure, Vision, Mocap) dataset is a large-scale multimodal human activity dataset, comprising 21 actions that cover both daily activities and fitness exercises.
+The dataset encompasses data from 20 volunteers (10 males and 10 females) with an average age of 22.9 years (SD = 2.86).
+It includes GT data, pressure data, 2D keypoint data, and raw images.

 ![avatar](actions.png)